AryanArora512/TodoList/README.md

 # todolist

 This Todo list app built with Flutter provides a clean and intuitive user interface for organizing tasks.
-Users can create, update, and categorize tasks with ease.
-The app also alerts users of upcoming deadlines and allows for the ability to set reminders.
+Users can create, update, and Delete tasks with ease.
 With its cross-platform compatibility, users can easily access their tasks from their mobile devices, tablets, and computers.
 This app is perfect for anyone looking for a simple and effective way to manage their daily to-do list.

 A new Todo List Flutter project.